 Your workout will consist of just two exercises…push ups and bodyweight squats.
 First, you will perform 10 pushups.
 Then, with no break, immediately stand up and do 10 squats, bending your knees until your thighs are parallel to the floor.
 You will then do 9 push ups followed by 9 squats…and so on and so on until you reach the final pushup and squat.

+Here’s the breakdown of your 10 minute workout.
 Starting at 10 pushups and squats, you will have performed 55 repetitions of each.
 If you started at 11 then you will have performed 66, and so on.

-The benefits of this exercise are many.
+The benefits of this 10 minute workout and this exercise are many.

-- • From a strength training perspective, by doing the pushups you are working your arms, chest, shoulders, upper back and your core muscles in your abdomen by holding the pushup position.
+- From a strength training perspective, by doing the push ups you are working your arms, chest, shoulders, upper back and your core muscles in your abdomen by holding the pushup position.
 And the squat provides you with a lower body workout.

-And you can do it anywhere!
+You can do it anywhere!

 Now, if you are starting out, start slow…even if it is the ‘6’ workout [3 pushups, 3 squats, 2, 2, 1, 1] but if you are looking to combine strength training and cardiovascular conditioning into one workout that takes 10 minutes, give this a shot.
 You will be glad you did.